TalentedEurope/TranslationBuilder/readme.md

 Using it in a few simple steps:

 - Get a [credentials file from google developer console](https://www.npmjs.com/package/google-spreadsheet#service-account-recommended-method)
-- Add another key to the json file named spreadsheet, with the spreadsheet id (the long id sheet from the url).
+- Add another key to the json file named spreadsheet, with the spreadsheet id (the long id sheet from the url), so it ends like this (minus the actual info).

 		{
 		  "type": "service_account",